MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sensor-data-intelligence/sdi-scenario-equipment-downtime.md

 ### Set up a sensor simulator

 If you want to try this scenario without using a physical sensor, you can set up a simulator to generate the required signals.
-For more information, see [Set up a simulated sensor for testing](sdi-set-up-simulated-sensor.md).
+Learn more in [Set up a simulated sensor for testing](sdi-set-up-simulated-sensor.md).

 ### Verify that resource 3118 is used for product P0111